Bg

 Since sleep is vital for our physical and emotional wellbeing, it’s especially essential to prioritize it right now.
 As a million self-care memes will tell you - you can’t pour from an empty cup.

 We’re all on top of regular hygiene (we’ve got the handwashing down).
-Yet, proper sleep hygiene is important too.
+Yet, is important too.
 Be sure to put your phones and tablets aside about an hour before you want to be asleep.
 The blue light from screens can suppress melatonin production.
 This in turn can push your body clock later, making it harder to fall asleep when desired.

 Unfortunately, fear and uncertainty have become a part of daily life for many of us right now.
 We can turn off our screens, but sometimes it’s much harder to turn off our minds before bed.
 If this sounds like you, we recommend giving mindfulness a try.

-Apps like Calm and Headspace have guided meditations of varying lengths to help clear the mind before bed.
+Apps like and have guided meditations of varying lengths to help clear the mind before bed.
 Since you’ll be listening, rather than watching, you won’t have to worry about the effects of blue light from the screen.
 Both have free trial periods.

 If you want to go tech-free, try this simple exercise at bedtime: After you turn off the light and get comfortable, start counting your breaths.
 Breathe in and out normally.
 As you inhale, count “1” to yourself.
 As you exhale, count “2.”
 Keep counting until you reach the number 10 or you lose your place, at which point you start over at “1.”
 Repeat until you’re asleep.